zteo-google/trace-context/spec/51-security.md

 # Security

-There are two types of potential security risks associated with this specification: information exposure and denial of service attacks against the tracing system.
+In this section, we present a short analysis on several vulnerabilities that may arise from the implementation of our proposed trace context standard.

-Services and platforms relying on `traceparent` and `tracestate` headers should also follow all the best practices of parsing potentially malicious headers.
-Including checking for header length and content of header values.
-These practices help to avoid buffer overflow and html injection attacks.
+Where appropriate, services and platforms relying on `traceparent` and `tracestate` headers should follow computer security best practices by parsing potentially malicious headers defensively.
+For example, header lengths should be checked and header content should be validated before use.
+These measures can help prevent common attacks such as buffer overflow or HTML injection attacks.

-## Information exposure
+## Information disclosure

-As mentioned in the privacy section, information in `traceparent` and `tracestate` headers may carry information that can be considered sensitive.
+As alluded to in the privacy section, the `traceparent` and `tracestate` headers may contain sensitive information.
 For example, `traceparent` may allow one call to be correlated to the data sent with another call.
+[TODO - more description on how this can be used to stage an attack]

-`tracestate` may imply the version of monitoring software used by the caller.
-This information could potentially be used to create a larger attack.
+As another example of harmful information disclosure, `tracestate` headers containing explicit version information about participating systems can allow an attacker to exploit known vulnerabilities with these systems.

-Application owners should either ensure that no proprietary or confidential information is stored in the `tracestate`, or they should ensure that `tracestate` isn't present in requests to external systems.
+Application owners should either ensure that no proprietary or confidential information is stored in the `tracestate`, and/or it is not leaked to external systems.

 ## Denial of service